 How Do the World Golf Rankings Work?

+The Official World Golf Ranking, or OWGR, is the sport of golf’s official ranking system.
+It involves a mathematical formula that rates the world’s top professional golfers.
 Achieving a high enough ranking assures players of automatic entry into numerous tournaments.
-Additionally, there’s a major prestige factor -- and plenty of endorsement money -- available to world’s No. 1-ranked professional golfer.
+Additionally, there’s a major prestige factor -- and plenty of endorsement money -- available to the world's No. 1-ranked professional golfer.
+Just ask former number ones like Rory McIlroy, Justin Thomas, Jon Rahm, Tiger Woods, and 2022’s end of year world No.1 Scottie Scheffler.

-Golfers receive points based on their performance and the quality of their competition.
 Players may score points on the Canadian, OneAsia, South American, Korean, Nationwide and European Challenge tours as well as on the six major pro tours.
-Points remain on a player’s tally for two years (up to a maximum of 52 events played during that time), but they’re reduced on a sliding scale after 13 weeks, so recent performances carry greater weight.
+Points remain on a player’s tally for a two year period (up to a maximum of 52 events played during that time), but they’re reduced on a sliding scale after 13 weeks, so recent performances carry greater weight.

 Major Points

-Players receive the most points for winning a major tournament.
+Players receive the most total points for winning a major tournament.
 The victors of the Masters, the PGA Championship, the U.S. Open and the British Open receive 100 points apiece, with runners-up scoring 60 and third-place finishers earning 40.
 Everyone who makes the cut and completes four rounds of a major receives at least 1.5 points.
 The Players Championship is the next most prestigious event, with 80 points going to the winner.

 The champion of the BMW PGA Championship on the European Tour receives at least 64 points.
-By comparison, winning a standard PGA Tour or European Tour event earns the winner 24 points.
+By comparison, winning a standard PGA Tour event or European Tour event earns the winner 24 points.

 Qualifying